sayanlp99/bits_notes/sem2/devops/devops.md

      - Developers must take responsibility for fixing any issues caused by their commits.
    - **Always Be Ready to Revert:**
      - Like a pilot prepared to abort a landing, developers should always be ready to revert changes to maintain stability.

 ---

+### **Conclusion**
+Continuous Delivery and Continuous Integration are at the heart of modern DevOps practices, aiming to provide a rapid, automated, and reliable release process.
+Automation and feedback loops are essential to the success of CD and CI, helping teams deliver high-quality software faster and more efficiently.

+Automation, Continuous Deployment, and Continuous Integration are fundamental pillars of modern DevOps practices.
+Tools like Jenkins streamline these processes, reducing manual intervention and improving the efficiency of software delivery.
+By integrating automated testing, monitoring, and provisioning, organizations can deliver reliable, scalable, and high-quality software faster.

+Jenkins, as a continuous integration tool, is a key component in DevOps pipelines.
+It enhances development workflows with automation, testing, and continuous feedback. **Autonomic Computing** takes these concepts further by applying **self-management** capabilities to systems, ensuring they can adapt, heal, and protect themselves without human intervention.
+Together, these technologies create resilient, adaptive, and automated software delivery processes.